Web Ref: 3270

 Peljesac Wine Trail

-Head north past Dubrovnik and visit the Peljesac Peninsula, which produces the king of Croatian red wines, plavac mali.
+Head north past Dubrovnik and visit the Peljesac Peninsula, which produces the king of Croatian red wines, Plavac Mali.
 The dry, inhospitable terrain produces flavourful grapes, hand harvested due to the difficulty in accessing the vines.
 There are numerous places on the peninsula to try and buy.

 Blue and Green